SEP-Summer-Resit/Imperative/README.md

 Welcome to Imperative!
 Imperative is a server that implements a Simple Text Adventure Game.
 It accepts clients connections and allows them to interact with the STAG via the command line.
 It aims to produce a fun game that is robust and reliable.

 ## Stakeholders
-End Users / Players
+### End Users / Players ###
-Role: Use the server to play the text adventure game
+**Role:** Use the server to play the text adventure game.
+**Expectations:**
+- The server is reliable and does not crash.
-Expectations: server is reliable/doesn't crash, game is enjoyable and responsive
+- The game is enjoyable, engaging, and responsive to player actions.

+**User Story:**
-User-Story: As a player, I want to be able to play an engaging game that is quick and smooth to respond.
-I want the server to respond appriately to my inputs and not crash if I make a mistake.
+As a **player**, I want to be able to play an engaging text adventure game that responds quickly and smoothly.
+I expect the server to handle my inputs appropriately and not crash even if I make mistakes or issue incorrect commands.

 ## Building the project